Summer Safety for People with Seizures

 • Have a friend or family member with you who is strong enough to help if you have a seizure.

 • What activities at the park might be similar to your seizure triggers?
-For some people, excitement or stress due to rides, noise, or crowds may trigger a seizure.
+For some people, excitement or stress from to rides, noise, or crowds may trigger a seizure.
 Some amusement park rides have flashing lights that can be a trigger for some people with photosensitive epilepsy.

 • Read all signs before going on any ride.
 Make sure the ride is suitable and safe for you.
 Consider how having a seizure during the ride may affect your ability to respond, your safety, and the safety of others.